 Minnesota worker’s compensation benefits are designed to take care of you if you have experienced an injury or illness while on the job.
-Most businesses are required to carry work comp insurance so that an injured employee can receive certain benefits, such as wage replacement and help with medical benefits, which allow them to focus on recovery and not on the financial impact.
+All businesses are required to carry work comp insurance so that an injured employee can receive certain benefits, such as wage replacement and help with medical benefits, which allow them to focus on recovery and not on the financial impact.

 If you are facing a work-related injury or illness and you are worried about receiving your worker’s compensation benefits so you can move forward, an experienced Minnesota workers compensation attorney specializing in worker’s compensation can help you.

 There are several different injury types that warrant compensation.
 Some are acute, some are repetitive stress injuries, and others are occupational disease.
 Recently, psychological injuries, such as PTSD were added to the list.
 Here are the common work-related injuries that are covered by worker’s compensation: